 Entering into creditors voluntary liquidation benefits you, your company and its creditors, while also stopping all action against the company.
 Immediately.
 For further reading, please view ‘What is creditors voluntary liquidation‘.

 - Avoid CCJ or Winding Up Order; The appointed liquidator has a duty to examine the reason for the failure of the business.
 Additionally, they have to examine the former conduct of the companies directors up to their appointment.

-- Staff will claim lost pay and redundancy where applicable;
+- Staff will then claim lost pay and redundancy where applicable;

 - Claim redundancy as a Director, average £9k of successful claims;

 - Eliminate stress; Perhaps the principal benefit of liquidation however means it’s a decisive conclusion to the company.
 Liquidation draws a line, allowing the former directors to move on with a new business.